fredshone/caveat/README.md

 Caveat is for building a comparing models that generate human activity sequences.
 This includes:

-- Methods for generating training datasets, either:
+- Methods for generating training datasets, either from:
-  - Synthetic data
+  - synthetic data
-  - UK National Travel Survey data
+  - survey data
 - A framework for training models
 - Metrics for comparing models